Crysakz/cs50-web/project2/README.md

 ## Description:

-This is Web chat usings sockets.
+This is Web chat using sockets.
 As problem set mentions, this app should need database, so name and rooms is stored at users local storage.
-Users can send message to specific room and easiy change rooms.
-As personal touch I chosed dynamic list users, which showcases all online users in room where user is and deletes username when particual user goes offline.
+Users can send message to specific room and easily change rooms.
+As personal touch I chosed dynamic list of users, which showcases all online users in room where user is and deletes user from the list when particual user goes offline.

-In the application.py is the backed logic of the app, manages all emits sended from user and creation of the chat room.
-The Rooms.py is class file, which stores users messages, enforces limit of maximum capacity per room.
-And enables to delete or add user to channel, this is imporant for the dynamic list of online users.
-In static is main.js that handles all user interaction, handles showing old messages, apend messages to chat, showing list of rooms and online users.
+In the application.py there is the backend logic of the app which manages all emits sended from user and creation of the chat room.
+The Rooms.py is a class file, which stores users messages, enforces limit of maximum capacity per room.
+And enables to delete or add user to the channel, this is imporant for the dynamic list of online users.
+In static there is main.js that handles all user interaction, handles showing old messages, apends messages to chat, shows list of rooms and online users.

 Please note that styling is not done!
 SASS/CSS file will be added later in separate branch!
 Right now the chat is fully working per problem spec file, but is not yet styled!